ivy-tech-mjovanovich/265-code-test-sandbox/README.md

 ### Instructions

 1. Open the timers.py file.
-2. Read through the file and do our best to interpret the code.
+2. Read through the file and do your best to interpret the code.
 3. Run the program several times and observe the output.
 4. Change the NUMBER_OF_TESTS constant to 1000 and run the program again.